I’ve been doing that all my life, sometimes intentionally, sometimes going with the flow.

-During my awakening time, as I think of my ten years in Montana, I grew into understanding the wisdom in continuity of movement, no matter what.
+During my awakening time—my ten years in Montana—I grew into understanding the wisdom in continuity of movement, no matter what.
 I acclimated this into my being and it never required articulation.

 Another Montana friend applauded me for my strength and willingness to simply try anything new that I felt could improve my life.
 I shrugged, not understanding what she meant.
 To me, I was simply taking the very next step in my life.
 Moving forward, blundering onward, oblivious to what it might mean to fail at whatever I was doing and blindly believing that whatever came after, I would survive it.

 I know there are less adventurous people in the world.
 When I moved to Pittsburgh, through my job I was invited to serve on a local chamber of commerce.
 At the first meeting, we fifteen people introduced ourselves, where we were from, went to college, and lived.
 I was the only one not from that city, who also went to a different part of the state for school, who had lived in three other states.
 They looked at me as we do the orangoutang in the cage full of brunette gorillas.
 What an anomaly.